Thursday, November 26, 2020

 My day begins and ends with you

 My sister was my best friend and playmate.
-Sandy is three years older than I am.
+Sandy is two and a half years older than I am.
 There was a field behind the houses with a small wooded area and a hill with a water tank at the top.
-In the spring the field was full of Black-eyed Susans and Buttercups.
+In the spring, the field was full of Black-eyed Susans and Buttercups.
 Sandy taught me “she loves me, she loves me not” as you pluck off the petals of the Black-eyed Susans, and showed me that you could find out if someone liked butter by holding a Buttercup under their chin to see if there was a yellow reflection.

-My grandparents on my mom’s side, Frank and Edna Clark, lived at 57 Ridgewood Street.
-My dad’s parents, Gordon and Dorothy Hotchkiss, lived at 38 Foxon Place.
+My grandparents on my mom’s side, Frank and Edna Clark, lived at 57 Ridgewood Street, New Britain.
+My Dad’s parents, Gordon and Dorothy Hotchkiss, lived at 38 Foxon Place, New Britain.
 I have fond memories of both houses, probably more of Ridgewood because my grandparents lived there until 1979.
-My grandfather Hotchkiss died in 1952 and not long after that my grandmother moved to Kensington to live with her father-in-law, my great-grandfather, Cyrus Hotchkiss, on 272 Corbin Avenue near Doerr’s Pond.
+My grandfather Hotchkiss died in 1952, and not long after that, my grandmother moved to Kensington to live with her father-in-law, my great-grandfather, Cyrus Hotchkiss, on 272 Corbin Avenue near Doerr’s Pond.

 57 Ridgewood Street, New Britain as it is today.